 XI.
 ATTENDANCEUnder the Rules of the American Bar Association, the New York State Court of Appeals, and other state high courts governing admission to the bar, a student must be in "regular attendance."
 Furthermore, it is clear that work in the Law School cannot be satisfactorily carried on by students who are irregular in attendance.

 Students are advised that a professor may take into account classroom attendance in determining the course grade.
-In addition, if a professor determines that a student's absences are excessive, the professor may, after consultation with the Vice Dean and the Assistant Dean of Student Affairs, deny the student permission to sit for the final examination or give a failing grade.
+In addition, if a professor determines that a student's absences are excessive, the professor may, after consultation with the Associate Dean for Academic Affairs and the Assistant Dean of Student Affairs, deny the student permission to sit for the final examination or give a failing grade.

-Special conditions, including withdrawal from all courses for excessive absences from two or more courses, may be imposed in other cases that the Vice Dean and the Assistant Dean of Student Affairs regard as serious.
+Special conditions, including withdrawal from all courses for excessive absences from two or more courses, may be imposed in other cases that the Associate Dean for Academic Affairs and the Assistant Dean of Student Affairs regard as serious.

 XII.
 EMPLOYMENTA student may not be employed for more than 20 hours per week in any semester in which the student is enrolled in more than 12 class hours.
 Full time students must sign a statement to this effect every time they register.
 Students who violate this regulation are subject to disciplinary action.